schwoediauer/Foundation-SJExtension/README.md

 # Foundation-SJExtension

-My first Foundation example for testing Foundasion functionality in xcode and also GitHub Content Workflow
+My first Foundation example for testing Foundation functionality in xcode and also GitHub Content Workflow

 Included functionality: